 Star Wars: Galaxy’s Edge has finally arrived at Disneyland and Disney’s Hollywood Studios, and these new immersive lands have not disappointed.
 Fans of the iconic franchise have been wowed by the high level of detail and theming that allow guests to live out their own adventure in a galaxy far, far away.
-Now you can fly the Millennium Falcon on a smuggling mission, or have a drink in a galactic cantina while listening to the universes hottest tunes.
+Now you can fly the Millennium Falcon on a smuggling mission, construct your own robotic companion, or have a drink in a galactic cantina while listening to the universes hottest tunes.
 One of the most popular experiences available is the chance to build your own lightsaber just like your Jedi hero.
 The Professor had the chance to take part in the process during Walt Disney World’s Galaxy’s Edge opening last week, so let’s take a look at what guests can expect from this new experience.

-*Please be aware, there are spoilers ahead!
+*Warning, there are spoilers for the experience ahead!

 Guests begin their building experience by checking in with a Cast Member at Savi’s Workshop.
 As with most locations in Galaxy’s Edge, there is no signage for the shop.
 This location is meant to be a secret spot operated by a group called the Gatherers, hidden from the prying eyes of the evil First Order and could easily be missed.
 The Cast Members really play up the secrecy here, and try to make it clear that this is just an unassuming collection of useless junk.
 Certainly not a place where a Resistance fighter can craft an elegant weapon for a more civilized age.
 After confirming their reservation, guests are given a choice from 4 styles of lightsabers representing different aspects of Jedi and Sith lore.